 There is the option of hiring a yurt and staying in that if tents aren’t your thing or you fancy something special.
 The yurts are handcrafted by Red Kite Yurts.
 There are a range of sizes available and prices start at around £200.
 They always sell out so get in there early!
 Contact Paul Millard.
 Tel 01877 330943, email email@example.com More info: www.redkiteyurts.com

-Mobile phone signals are patchy around the site but generally O2, Virgin, T-mobile and Orange get reception, as does EE.
+Mobile phone signals are pretty good around the site with good 4G coverage.
+We’ve found O2, giff gaff, Virgin, T-mobile and Orange get reception, as does EE.
 The office landline can be used in an emergency.

 PLEASE NOTE – Knockbus E-tickets will be emailed to you.
 Your name will also be on the passenger list with the number of seats you’ve booked when you board.